freiheit-com/kuberpult/docs/environment.md

 #### Environment Creation

 Kuberpult offers an API endpoint for environment creation.
-This endpoint is expecting some information:
+This endpoint is expecting the following information:
 * **IAP Token**:
   * You need to provide kuberpult with your own IAP access token.
 We use google cloud authentication in order generate it.
 For more information on programmatic authentication, plase refere to [this resource](https://cloud.google.com/iap/docs/authentication-howto).
 * **Environment Name**
   * The name of the environment you are trying to create.
 * **Configuration Data**:
   * You need to provide some configuration specifications to your environment.
 The provided data must be in JSON format.
 [This previous section](#environment-config) goes into detail regarding the information that must be contained within your configuration file.
 You can find an example file [here](../infrastructure/scripts/create-testdata/testdata_template/environments/staging/config.json).

 ```shell
 curl -f -X POST -H "Authorization: Bearer $IAPToken" \